catmaid/CATMAID/sphinx-doc/source/alternative_install.rst

 where the CATMAID instance should be available (e.g. catmaid.example.org).
 Next, the root path of your CATMAID installation needs to replace the *<CATMAID-path>* place-holder.
 The first location block defines an index page when the root of your *<CATMAID-host>* is requested.
+The second block gives access to Django's static files.
 The next location block passes all requests that start with */dj/* to the WSGI server defined before.
 An the last location block allows the execution of PHP scripts.
 Note that you need to replace in the PHP block *<CATMAID-path>* as well.

 Gevent run script
 #################